Langar Hall – Langar, Nottingham

 There’s always been a strong female line at Langar Hall: Imogen Skirving’s great-grandmother bought the house in 1860, and her grandmother started the local WI.
-Its transformation from private house to hotel, though, is the achievement of Imogen who, over 26 years, remoulded her apricot-washed Georgian house into an instantly likeable home-from-home, blending personality with country house charm.
-Though Imogen died four years ago, aged 78, all is not lost: she lives on in the terrific portrait that graces the pillared hall and in her granddaughter Lila, who took over the reins aged 22, and continues to ensure that nothing – including the vibrant atmosphere – has changed.
-The food (‘classic English with a twist’), from long-standing executive chef Gary Booth, is better than ever, and Michael, the maître d’, remains an integral part of Langar’s appeal.
-With 13 adorable bedrooms, the house stands next to the village church, surrounded by a mature garden and overlooking medieval carp ponds.
+Its transformation from private house to hotel, is the achievement of Imogen who, over 26 years, remoulded her apricot-washed Georgian house into an instantly likeable home-from-home, blending personality with country charm.
+Although Imogen died five years ago, aged 78, all is not lost: she lives on in the portrait that graces the pillared hall and in her granddaughter Lila, who took the reins aged 22, and ensures that nothing has changed – including the vibrant atmosphere.
+The food (‘classic English with a twist’), from long-standing executive chef Gary Booth, is better than ever, and Michael, the maître d’, remains an integral part of Langar’s appeal alongside the general manager, Ben Rivett.
+With 13 bedrooms, the house stands next to the village church, surrounded by a mature garden and overlooking medieval carp ponds.
 Imogen’s aim was to allow her magical house to survive into the 21st century, and it continues to do so.

 Doubles from £125